 Jason is the bestselling author of HONG KONG State of Mind (2010), No City for Slow Men (2013), and Umbrella in Bloom (2016).
 Together, the three books form a Hong Kong trilogy that tracks the city’s post-colonial development.
+He co-edited Hong Kong 20/20 (2017) and Hong Kong Noir (2019).
 Jason’s short stories have appeared in numerous anthologies.

 Jason earned his dual degree in finance and electrical engineering from the Wharton School of the University of Pennsylvania.
 He holds a Juris Doctor and M.B.A from the University of Toronto.
 He is admitted to the New York and the Massachusetts State Bars.